kleebaum/bayeosgatewayclient/README.md

 A BayEOSWriter constructor could also take the following arguments:
 ```
-PATH = '/tmp/bayeos-device1/'	# path to store .act and .rd files
+PATH = '/tmp/bayeos-device1/'	# directory to store .act and .rd files
 MAX_CHUNK = 2000				# file size in bytes
 MAX_TIME = 60					# time when a new file is started in seconds
 writer = BayEOSWriter(path=PATH, max_chunk=MAX_CHUNK, max_time=MAX_TIME)